In order to be a calorie deficit, you need to;

 HOW DOES A CALORIE DEFICIT WORK?

-If you burn more calories than you eat over a given period of time, you will lose weight.
+Basically, if you use more calories than you eat over a given period of time, you will lose weight.

 What does a 1,000 calorie deficit in a day actually mean for weight loss?